BYU-IOT/Battery_Sensor/readme.txt

 Add the supplied Battery_Sensor libraries into your Arduino Libraries folder

 Go to Preferences in the Arduino IDE and at the very bottom a path is given to directly edit the preferences.txt.
-Go to that path then do \packages\esp8266\hardware\esp8266\2.5.0-beta1\tools\sdk\include\user_interface.h to replace user_interface.h with the one provided.

-or alter "struct station_config" to look like
+Go to that path then do \packages\esp8266\hardware\esp8266\2.5.0-beta1\tools\sdk\include\user_interface.h to alter "struct station_config" to look like:

 ------------------------------------
 struct station_config {